Table of Contents

-One of the most ignored pieces of furniture in your home is the toilet tank.
-Not the toilet itself, but the receptacle that holds the water so that when you flush your solid or liquid waste finds its way into the sewer line and away from your house.
+One of the most ignored appliances in your home is the toilet tank.
+Not the toilet bowl itself, or even the toilet seat, but the receptacle that holds the water so that when you flush your solid or liquid waste, it finds its way into the sewer line and away from your house.

 A little secret many people do not know about is that toilets simply wear out after a number of years.
 So attempting to replace your toilet tank should only be done after you know it is the problem.

-Types of Toilets
+Types of toilets

 In order to know the right type of toilet tank to buy you need to know the type of flushing mechanism you have.
 There are three basic types: